 I joined Aitken Alexander Associates in 2018 after five years at Rogers, Coleridge & White.
 Before that, I worked at The Wylie Agency.
 In 2018, I was selected as a Bookseller Rising Star.

 In non-fiction, my tastes are broad.
-Books I have loved recently include The New Jim Crow by Michelle Alexander, The Body Keeps the Score by Bessel van der Kolk and Playing in the Dark by Toni Morrison.
-I represent a number of journalists, including Emmy-nominated Mona Chalabi, Shon Faye, Orwell Prize-shortlisted Sam Knight, Rebecca Liu, Ash Sarkar and Vicky Spratt, and academics such as Jade Bentil, Helen Charman and Emma Dabiri.
-I am particularly interested in history, politics, psychology, social justice and literary criticism, and I’m keen to discover academics, critics and experts writing in these areas.
+Books I have loved recently include The New Jim Crow by Michelle Alexander, The Body Keeps the Score by Bessel van der Kolk, The Return by Hisham Matar and Playing in the Dark by Toni Morrison.
+I am also keen to represent a book in the mould of Helen Garner’s The First Stone or Janet Malcolm’s The Journalist and the Murderer.
+I represent a number of journalists, including Emmy-nominated Mona Chalabi, Shon Faye, Rebecca Liu, Ash Sarkar, Vicky Spratt and Lou Stoppard, and academics such as Jade Bentil, Helen Charman, Panashe Chigumadzi and Emma Dabiri.
+I am particularly interested in history, politics, psychology, social justice and literary criticism, and keen to discover academics, critics and experts writing in these areas.
 I am also drawn to novelists and poets crossing over into creative non-fiction and essay writing.
 Non-fiction highlights on my list include Emma Dabiri’s Don’t Touch My Hair, Lucia Osborne-Crowley’s I Choose Elena, Olivia Sudjic’s Exposure and Shon Faye’s forthcoming The Transgender Issue.

-I’m equally stimulated by business, lifestyle and beauty books which offer a fresh, playful angle on a popular topic, such as Otegha Uwagba’s Little Black Book or Funmi Fetto’s forthcoming beauty bible for women of colour, Palette.
+I’m equally stimulated by lifestyle books which offer a fresh, playful angle on a popular topic, and in this space I represent Funmi Fetto, The Modern House and Gynelle Leon.